Less Clutter On The Air

 I started quite open to the concept,

 I believe advertising is a compromise.
 Are you comfortable with a reader questioning your independence?
-I know it’s a very grand term but, nonetheless, it’s at the heart of the advertising debate.
-It may not matter to the vast majority of readers but it could (should?) to some.
-I don’t think anybody but me cares about my independence but it is the reason why I wouldn’t want any advertising on my blog.
+I know it’s a very grand term, but, nonetheless, it’s at the heart of the advertising debate.
+It may not matter to the vast majority of readers, but it could (should?) to some.
+I don’t think anybody, but me, cares about my independence, but it is the reason why I wouldn’t want any advertising on my blog.

 But is it that simple?
 Blogging generally costs something – hosting, bandwidth, time and effort.
 Should a blogger be entitled to get a little something back?
 I don’t think advertising is a bad thing on blogs,

-When typing my previous post I was being very careful not to say that I felt the acceptance of advertising is inappropriate (because I don’t think it is) but I do believe that while it shouldn’t change what you do or what you say, it may very well change the way you are read.
+When typing my previous post, I was being very careful not to say that I felt the acceptance of advertising is inappropriate (because I don’t think it is), but I do believe that while it shouldn’t change what you do or what you say, it may very well change the way you are read.
 And for some people, that’s a consideration (admittedly, probably not for many).

 Or am I putting an undue emphasis on editorial independence for bloggers?
 Perhaps I am.
 Is it a silly notion to (try to) apply to weblogs in all their forms?